CheapMeow/cheapmeow.github.io/_posts/2024-01-10-fluid_simulation_for_computer_graphics_reading_note.md

 CFL number: a parameter in CFL condition

+CFL number represents the maximum number of grid cells the information can propagate

 If a method unconditionally unstable but fit CFL condition, it will still covergence to accurate result.

 #### Diffusion